wballard/starphleet/index.md

 functionality over HTTP, including the use of server sent events and websockets.

+You can also order scheduled tasks, which may or may not offer a port and run on the clock with `cron`.

 # Phleets
 Check the main [readme](https://github.com/wballard/starphleet).
 In particular pay attention to the environment variables for public and